This post has been updated.

 D.T. discovered he was a carrier for cystic fibrosis by testing at 23andMe for genealogical purposes.
 He similarly learned that his mother, two of her maternal half siblings, and his own half sister were carriers, so he knew the defective copy of CFTR was inherited through his maternal grandmother.
 D.T. was curious about how the carrier status got into his family, because they are mainly of African descent, while CFTR mutations are most common in Northern Europeans.

 To track the inheritance of the defective allele, all we have to do is triangulate its DNA segment, that is, position 117M on chromosome 7.
-Triangulation is a common technique in genetic genealogy in which you find groups of people who all match one another on the same spot in the genome then infer which common ancestor contributed that segment by comparing family trees.
+Triangulation is a common technique in genetic genealogy in which you find groups of people who all match one another on the same spot in the genome then try to infer which common ancestor contributed that segment by comparing family trees.
 Segment triangulation is done using a visual tool called a chromosome browser.
-Family Tree DNA (FTDNA), 23andMe, and GEDmatch have chromosome browsers; AncestryDNA does not.
+Family Tree DNA (FTDNA), 23andMe, MyHeritage, and GEDmatch have chromosome browsers; AncestryDNA does not.

-In D.T.’s case, I imported his mother’s matching segments from 23andMe, Family Tree DNA, and GEDmatch into the program Genome Mate Pro (GMP), which also has a chromosome browser feature.
+In D.T.’s case, I imported his mother’s matching segments from 23andMe, FTDNA, and GEDmatch into the program Genome Mate Pro (GMP), which also has a chromosome browser feature.
 Then, I filtered the segments on chromosome 7 to only show those that overlapped position 117M and checked that those segments also matched her half sister, another known carrier.
 This triangulation confirmed that the DNA matches in question shared the defective CFTR allele, meaning they are also carriers for cystic fibrosis.

 This screenshot from GMP shows what I found.
 The approximate location of the CFTR gene is circled in red.